magicjellybeanfpga/MiniStar/README.md

 ## Directory Information:

-*/pic - high res and thumbnail pictures of the minieye and accessory boards
+*/pic - high res and thumbnail pictures of the minieye and accessory boards and Demo videos

 */doc - user guide